codefresh-io/docs.codefresh.io/_posts/2024-01-28-jan-release-notes.md

 This enhancement unlocks a myriad of possibilities that were previously unavailable.

 * Dynamic population during pipeline execution
-  With empty variables, you can dynamically populate values during the execution of your pipelines.
+  With empty variables, you can dynamically populate values during the execution of your pipelines.<br>
   For example, fetch sensitive credentials from a secure vault at runtime, enhancing security.

 * Custom values for build runs
   Empower users to customize their build runs with the values they require.
 For example, add variables for environments without tying them to a specific environment, and let users add the value as needed.

 * Conditional step executions
-  Utilize empty variables to conditionally execute or skip specific steps in your pipeline.
+  Utilize empty variables to conditionally execute or skip specific steps in your pipeline.<br>
   Create flexible workflows that adapt to changing conditions during runtime.

 Remember that the priority for variable overrides remains unchanged.